-To write an element like the HTML , which has no actual content, you can write either the full </br>, or better, use the XHTML abbreviated form .
+To write an element like the HTML

+which has no actual content, you can write either the full

+or better <br

 Since the purpose of EDoc is to document programs, there is also a limited form of "wiki"-syntax available for making program code easier to write inline (and to make the doc-comments easier to read).
 See Wiki notation for details.